 Follow Steps 1 - 2 on p.
-64 to choose
+62 to choose 3.

-Choose an effect level.
+- Choose an effect level.

-- Press the MENU button for more than one second.

-- [Effect Level] will appear on the screen.
+- If you press the ▼ button, [Effect Level] will appear on the screen.

 - Press the

-buttons to choose an effect level, then press the MENU button.
+buttons to choose an effect level, then press the

+button.

 - > You can check the effect on the screen.

-Take Shots That Look Like a Miniature Model (Miniature Effect)
+Taking Shots That Look Like a Miniature Model (Miniature Effect)